Alexander Isak: Real Sociedad

-2020–21 season

-Isak scored 10 goals in all competitions in this season, where Real Sociedad ultimately finished 6th in La Liga.

 Newcastle United

-2022–23 season
+2022–23: Record transfer

-On 26 August 2022, Isak signed for Premier League club Newcastle United on a long-term contract for an undisclosed fee, reported to be more than $70 million, which would be a club transfer record.
+On 26 August 2022, Isak signed for Premier League club Newcastle United on a six-year contract which initially ran until June 2028.
 On 31 August, he scored a goal on his debut and was named man of the match in a 2–1 defeat against Liverpool at Anfield.

-Following a 1–1 draw with Bournemouth, where he scored a penalty, Isak was sidelined for 16 competitive matches due to a hamstring injury, he returned to the squad to play the first half in the FA Cup third round tie to Sheffield Wednesday.
+Following a 1–1 draw with Bournemouth, where he scored a penalty, Isak was sidelined for 16 competitive matches due to a hamstring injury,.
+He returned to the squad to play the first half in the FA Cup third round tie to Sheffield Wednesday.

 On 15 January 2023, he scored his first goal after the injury in the 89th minute in a 1–0 victory over Fulham.
-Isak scored his first brace for Newcastle on 17 March 2023 in a 2-1 away victory against Nottingham Forest, the second goal being a penalty in stoppage time to win the game.
+Isak scored his first brace for Newcastle on 17 March in a 2–1 away victory against Nottingham Forest, the second goal being a penalty in stoppage time to win the game.
+On 23 April, he scored another brace within two minutes in a 6–1 win over Tottenham Hotspur.
+Five days later, he dribbled past three Everton defenders to cross the ball, with a deflection off James Tarkowski, to Jacob Murphy who scored the last goal in a 4–1 away victory, which urged his manager Eddie Howe to discuss comparisons between him and Thierry Henry.

+2023–25: Sustained success and departure

+On 12 August 2023, Isak scored a brace in a 5–1 win over Aston Villa in the first match of the season.
+On 27 September, he scored the only goal in a 1–0 victory over Manchester City in the EFL Cup, his club's first win against the latter in the last 11 meetings.
+On 25 November, Isak scored a goal in a 4–1 win over Chelsea, following his recovery from a groin injury.
+Three days later, he scored his first Champions League goal to grant his club a 1–0 away lead against Paris Saint-Germain, in a match which ended in a 1–1 draw following a controversial penalty scored by the latter in the stoppage time.
+On 14 April 2024, Isak scored his 16th and 17th goals of the season as Newcastle beat Tottenham 4–0, equalling Zlatan Ibrahimovic's record for most goals by a Swede in a Premier League season.
+He then broke the record in a 5–1 win against Sheffield United on 28 April where he scored a brace at St James' Park.
+He finished his second season at the club as their top scorer with 21 league goals, only behind Erling Haaland and Cole Palmer in the league.